South Africa‘s Bafana Bafana have advanced to the knockout phase in their fourth FIFA World Cup in 2026, which is their first since 2010.

 Bafana Bafana were placed with co-host Mexico in Group A in a repeat of the 2010 World Cup played in Mzansi that ended 1-1.
 They were also paired with the winner of the European Play Offs winner as well as the Republic of Korea.

-However, it will be the first time South Africa and South Korea will be facing each other across all competitions.
+However, it was the first time South Africa and South Korea would play each other across all competitions.

 South Africa

-Hugo Broos’ men will start their journey on June 11 against the hosts at the Estadio Azteca Stadium in Mexico City at 21:00 SAT.
+Hugo Broos’ men started their journey against the co-hosts Mexico on June 11 at the Estadio Azteca Stadium in Mexico City.

-South Africa’s final Group A game will be staged at Estadio BBVA, Guadalupe against the Korea Republic on June 24 at 04.00 SAT.
+South Africa’s final Group A game at Estadio BBVA, Guadalupe against the South Korea Republic was the most important since they needed maximum points to secure their Round of 32 ticket.

 How to Get Tickets for Group A Matches